 In the mid-1980s, two state laws were passed authorizing the Agency to collect tolls and development impact fees to fund road construction.
 With a pledged revenue stream from future tolls and development impact fees, the Agency issued nonrecourse, toll-revenue bonds to fund road construction, rather than relying on the uncertainty of state gas-tax revenue.
 The Agency also reached an agreement with the California Department of Transportation (Caltrans) for Caltrans to assume ownership, liability, and maintenance of the State Route 73 Toll Road as part of the state highway system.
 This agreement eliminated the need for the Agency to seek additional funding sources for road maintenance.

 In 1996, the State Route 73 Toll Road opened to traffic, the first publicly operated toll road in Southern California.
 It serves as an important, time-saving alternative route to the Interstate 405 and Interstate 5 Freeways.
-As discussed in "Economic Factors," traffic has steadily recovered from the COVID-19 pandemic resulting in an increase in transactions to 25.7 million during the year ended June 30, 2023, compared to 24.8 million during the year ended June 30, 2022.

 Financial Highlights